OzDuys/SocialJax/README.md

 ---

-## 2. Algorithms and Conditions (C0–C4)
+## 2. Algorithms, performance, and rollouts (C0–C4)

 Across all conditions we use on‑policy PPO‑style updates with convolutional actor–critic networks.
 The key differences are in how rewards are shaped and how credit is assigned.
+This section describes each mechanism, its qualitative performance in Cleanup, and a representative policy rollout.

 ### Shared architecture